davidsiaw/tt02-davidsiaw-stackcalc/README.md

 ## Wishlist

-- make peek and dupl a sort of pushf that
-  - lets me have a parameter that says v0 or v1 or output dff?
-  - and an operation to go with it
-  - to save opcode space
 - make pop output to the dff maybe as a param?
 - make longer opcodes for less useful operations